FionaMacNeill/card_sort/README.md

 <hr>

 <h2>Pre-requisites:</h2>
 This tutorial assumes that you already have R, RStudio and the dplyr package installed.
 All these are available free.
-To get R and RStudio installed follow the steps on this [page from RStudio](https://rstudio.com/products/rstudio/download/#download).
+To get R and RStudio installed follow the steps on this <a href="https://rstudio.com/products/rstudio/download/#download" target="_blank">page from RStudio</a>.
 You should also have an export of MySQL database table/s to hand in CSV format.
 If you need help with that more information is provided below.<br>

 **Read the tutorial here:** [../master/cardsort.md](../master/cardsort.md)<br>
 Estimated time (not including pre-requisites): 10mins